rensftw/.dotfiles/README.md

-_Note: So far, this setup has been tailored for and tested only on macOS._
+_Note: This setup is tailored for and tested on macOS._

 ## Download